Trying to get quality insurance products at an affordable price can be a tricky process.

 Most bank loans or SBA loans mature within 10 years or less.
-As a result, most prudent business owners opt for a 10 year term life insurance policy that extends across the life of the loan.
-This kind of short term policy is the most desirable option since they are the cheapest form of life insurance.
+As a result, most prudent business owners opt for a 10 year term life insurance policy.
+So it extends across the life of the loan.
+This kind of short-term policy is the most desirable option since they are the cheapest form of life insurance.

 Upon death, the funds are paid directly to the bank to cover the remainder of the loan so family members don’t bear the financial responsibility associated with the loan.

 If you need to get a policy in place quickly to close on your loan, you can consider a no medical exam policy.
 A no medical exam policy may cost a bit more than policies that require an exam.
 This will depend on the amount of your loan and your age.
 However, the pricing difference may be minimal.

 We work with one life insurance company that offers up to $1 million without a medical exam, another that offers up to $399,999 without an exam, and several others that offer up to $250,000 in coverage.
 A no medical exam sounds like a convenient option on the surface.
 But there are some things to consider before buying a plan that forgoes the exam.